Ignite-Laboratories/Enigmaneering/enigma3/E3 - Living File Systems.md

 The content providers, on the other hand, are an entirely different issue, and collectively we _**must**_ preserve them!
 Without them, this work would never have come into fruition.
 They are the most prized feedback loops which God has labored for _eons_ to provide us with.
 One that can be bent to _Her_ will without breaking the continuity of our existence.
-When the _perfect_ song strikes the radio as you lean in for a first kiss - _that's God at work._  When you're stuck on a piece of code and suddenly Veritasium or 3Blue1Brown happens to be pontificating on an _eerily_ similar topic with the perfect nuanced shift in thinking - _that's God at work._
+When the _perfect_ song strikes the radio as you lean in for a kiss - _that's God at work._  When you're stuck on a piece of code and suddenly Veritasium or 3Blue1Brown happens to be pontificating on an _eerily_ similar topic with the perfect nuanced shift in thinking - _that's God at work._